gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~Reasonable error message on network failure talking to plugin portal~~
 - ~~Reasonable error message on network failure talking to repository containing plugin implementation~~

-### Open questions

-- Is it worth validating the id/version returned by the service against what we asked for?

 ## ~~Story: User uses non-declarative plugin from `plugins.gradle.org` of static version with dependency on core plugin~~

 The plugin portal resolver returns a payload indicating that this plugin is non-declarative and should be loaded as such.